dell/csm-docs/content/v3/replication/architecture/_index.md

     state: Ready
 ```

-Here is a diagram representing how the _state_ of the CustomResource changes based on actions
+Here is a diagram representing how the _state_ of the CustomResource changes based on actions:
 ![state](../state.png)

-### CSM Replication sidecar
+### CSM Replication Sidecar
 ![sidecar](../sidecar.png)

-CSM Replication sidecar is deployed as sidecar container in the CSI driver controller pod.
+CSM Replication sidecar is deployed as sidecar container in _each_ CSI driver's controller pod.
 This container is similar to Kubernetes CSI Sidecar
 [containers](https://kubernetes-csi.github.io/docs/sidecar-containers.html) and runs a Controller Manager
-which manages the following controllers -
+which manages the following controllers:
 * PersistentVolume(PV) Controller
 * PersistentVolumeClaim(PVC) Controller
 * DellCSIReplicationGroup(RG) Controller